StiensB/RestaurantFinder/README.md

-# Restaurant Finder
+# NearbyBites

-A web application to find and filter restaurants using Google Maps and Places API.
+A web application to discover and explore restaurants in your area using Google Maps and Places API.

 ## Environment Setup